 He was so genuinely concerned!

 A Texas home decorated to look like a scene straight from a 1989 Christmas classic gave a man quite a scare, prompting him to call 911.
-The good Samaritan thought he was responding to an emergency after he saw what appeared to be a person hanging from a roof, tangled in Christmas lights.
+The good Samaritan thought someone needed to be rescued after seeing a "person" hanging from a roof.

-Christmas-mad homeowner Chris Heerlein’s festive display showed homage to the iconic scene from “National Lampoon’s Christmas Vacation” where Clark Griswold (Chevy Chase) dangles from his house while putting up decorations.
+Christmas-mad homeowner Chris Heerlein chose the iconic scene from “National Lampoon’s Christmas Vacation” for his display, where Clark Griswold (Chevy Chase) dangles from the roof while decorating his house.
 Unfortunately, his display appeared to be too real for Alfred Norwood Jr.